victimofleisure/MidiToLily/README.md

 # Development

 MidiToLily is written in C++ using MFC.
 It compiles cleanly in Visual Studio 2012 and 2019.
 MidiToLily does what I need it to do, but undoubtedly it could be improved.
+Enhancements I'm considering include:

+* Meter changes
+* Tempo changes
+* Better triplet handling; current implementation fails in various corner cases

 # Links